kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-15-performance-improvements-webp-gzip.md

 });
 ```

-I add the task in my production build file to a JavaScript Array together with the `webp` task, because this task and the Gzip task may run in parallel; WebP works only with images and Gzip only with text files.
+I add the task in my production build file to a JavaScript Array together with the `webp` task because this task and the Gzip task may run in parallel; WebP works with images and Gzip with text files.

 #### gulp/tasks/production/build.js